francescogra/DataAnalysisExam/README.md

-# DataAnalysisExam
+# Data Analysis Exam Project - University of Catania

+## Project Title
-# Cardiovascular Study Dataset - Predicting Heart Disease of Patients
+**Cardiovascular Study Dataset - Predicting Heart Disease of Patients**

+## Project Overview
-<p>This repository contains the Project Notebook for Data Analysis, a Data Science subject taught at University of Catania.</p>
+This repository contains the exam project for the Data Science course on Data Analysis at the University of Catania.
 <p>This repository has only eductional purposes, so it is freely usable (just put the link of this repository as a reference in your README file if you do).</p>

 ## What is it about?